anetczuk/cpp-include-graph/README.md

 ```

 Generator will search for catkin log files in given directory, parse it and produce the graph.
 Alternatively list
-of log files can be passed as command line argument
+of log files can be passed as command line argument:

-`--log_files /path_01/build.log /path_02/build.log ...`.
+`--log_files /path_01/build.log /path_02/build.log ...`